 Apart from lifting your tree off the floor, the second most important thing is to secure it safely.
 If your dog decides to jump up at your tree, a corner position offers the best protection for the rest of your room and also your dog.

-What’s more, if you can attach your tree to a wall bracket it provides the best defence against a leaping dog.
+What’s more, if you can attach your tree to a wall bracket, it provides the best defense against a leaping dog.

-Once your tree is off the floor, decorate the top branches with all your favourite ornaments and fairy lights where it’s less likely that your dog will be able to reach.
+Once your tree is off the floor, decorate the top branches with all your favorite ornaments and fairy lights where it’s less likely that your dog will be able to reach.

 Keep the lower branches for decorations made of dog-safe materials, like paper.
 Anything that dangles from the branches poses a temptation to your dog.
 So keep any decorations at the base of the tree small and resting directly on the limbs.

-They may not be the prettiest of things, but baby gates can be a useful resource at Christmas.
-If your dog is determined to gain access to the exciting new addition to the room, putting up a physical barrier is often the only way to prevent problems.
+They may not be the prettiest of things, but baby gates can be useful at Christmas.
+If your dog is determined to gain access to the exciting new addition to the room, keep the tree and your dog safe by putting up a physical barrier as it’s often the only way to prevent problems.

-If you can’t get hold of a baby gate, tin foil is sometimes enough of a deterrent when wrapped around and laid at the bottom of the tree.
+If you can’t get hold of a baby gate, tin foil is sometimes enough of a deterrent when wrapped around the tree and laid at the base.

 Choc full of poison

-Presents under the tree won’t stay wrapped very long if your dog senses something tasty in the packages.
+Presents under the tree won’t stay wrapped very long if your dog senses tasty food in the packages.

-Place candles on high shelves and use a fire guard if you want to cosy up in front of an open fire.
+Place candles on high shelves and use a fireguard if you want to cozy up in front of an open fire.